 Participating practices offer comprehensive family planning counseling which begins by asking the One Key Question regarding pregnancy intention in the coming year.
-Women who tell their providers they do not want to have a baby in the coming year have access to all contraception options including immediate access to LARC.
+Women who tell their providers they do not want to become pregnant in the coming year have access to all contraception options including immediate access to LARC.
 Women who wish to become pregnant receive pre-conception counseling and services to support healthy pregnancies.

 Building Community Referrals

-Each participating Women’s Health Practice develops agreements with at least 3 community-based organizations to see their referred patients within one week, however long their waitlist for new patients may be.
+Each participating WHI practice develops agreements with at least 2 community-based organizations to see their referred patients within one week, however long their waitlist for new patients may be.
 This helps ensure that people most at-risk of unintended pregnancy have fast access to effective contraception.
-Each participating Women’s Health Practice also makes at least 3 agreements with primary care practices to accept patients who don't have a primary care provider.
+Each participating WHI specialty practice also makes an agreement with a primary care practice to accept patients who don't have a primary care provider.

 Pregnancy Intention Initiative Payments for Enhanced Screening and Care

-The Women's Health Initiative payments are part of the move from fee-for-service to funding for high quality care.
+The Women's Health Initiative payments are part of the move from fee-for-service to funding for value-based care.
 Three payments support Specialty Health practices in the additional training and work and new workflows that are part of the Initiative.